Skip to main content

 Tap water (most North American municipalities)~7-8$0.001-0.005Already mineralised; safe; meets all hydration needs

-Bottled spring water~7-8$1-3Mineralised; environmental impact meaningful
+Bottled spring water~7-8$1-3Mineralised; environmental impact significant

 Filtered tap water (Brita-type)~7-8$0.05-0.20Removes chlorine; preserves minerals